JohnDoee/deluge-streaming/README.md

 The _allow remote_ option is to allow remote add and stream of torrents.

+## Todo

+* [x] Add RAR streaming support
+* [ ] Better feedback in interface about streams
+* [ ] Better feedback when using API
+* [ ] Reverse proxy improvement (e.g. port different than bind port)

 # Version Info

+## Version 0.10.0
+* Rewrote large parts of the code
+* Now using [thomas](https://github.com/JohnDoee/thomas) as file-reading core - this adds support for multi-rar streaming.
+* Faster streaming by reading directly from disk

 ## Version 0.9.0
 * Few bugfixes